algasan6/alexganau/README.md

     4. All Clear?
 Air Ground Communications for Controllers and Pilots [ATC-R-ALCL]
     5. Level Bust [ATC-R-LVLB]
     6. Flight Efficiency: Re-routing & Fuel costs [NMO-ATFCM-FE]
+    7. Mach Number Technique [ATC-R-MACH]

 Alongside my exploration of programming languages and telecom, I've acquired a diverse range of certificates that reflect my versatile interests.
 From being a certified drone operator, equipped with the skills to navigate the skies safely, to obtaining certifications in Python programming, I've cultivated a wide array of expertise.
 These certificates highlight my commitment to continuous learning and showcase my proficiency in different domains.

-    7. UAS/Drones Operations - Open Category A1/A3
+    8. UAS/Drones Operations - Open Category A1/A3
-    8. DAT208x: Introduction to Python for Data Science - issued by Microsoft
+    9. DAT208x: Introduction to Python for Data Science - issued by Microsoft
-    9. DTL03.1x: Digital Transformation: Leadership - issued by KTH Royal Institute of Technology
+    10. DTL03.1x: Digital Transformation: Leadership - issued by KTH Royal Institute of Technology
-    10. CPN01x: Cyber-Physical Networks - issued by KTH Royal Institute of Technology
+    11. CPN01x: Cyber-Physical Networks - issued by KTH Royal Institute of Technology
-    11. HKU_08x: Introduction to FinTech - issued by The University of Hong Kong
+    12. HKU_08x: Introduction to FinTech - issued by The University of Hong Kong
-    12. MEPHI003x: From Atoms to Stars: How Physics Explains Our World - issued by National Research Nuclear University MEPhI
+    13. MEPHI003x: From Atoms to Stars: How Physics Explains Our World - issued by National Research Nuclear University MEPhI
-    13. LFS113x: Business Considerations for Edge Computing - issued by The Linux Foundation
+    14. LFS113x: Business Considerations for Edge Computing - issued by The Linux Foundation
-    14. LFS110x: Business Considerations for 5G, IoT and AI - issued by The Linux Foundation
+    15. LFS110x: Business Considerations for 5G, IoT and AI - issued by The Linux Foundation
-    15. Learn C++ Language From Zero To Expert - issued by Udemy
+    16. Learn C++ Language From Zero To Expert - issued by Udemy
-    16. C++ Tutorial - issued by Great Learning
+    17. C++ Tutorial - issued by Great Learning
-    17. Flask Python - issued by Great Learning
+    18. Flask Python - issued by Great Learning

 As mentioned in the languages section, I possess certificates in three different languages, which are:

-    18. English: C1 Advanced - issued by Cambridge University
+    19. English: C1 Advanced - issued by Cambridge University
-    19. French: DELF B2 - issued by French Ministry of Education
+    20. French: DELF B2 - issued by French Ministry of Education
-    20. Valencian: C1 Grau Mitjà - issued by Junta Qualificadora de Coneixements de Valencià (JQCV)
+    21. Valencian: C1 Grau Mitjà - issued by Junta Qualificadora de Coneixements de Valencià (JQCV)

 ## Publications